smorse93/g2-scraper/README.md

 python main.py
 ```

 The first 50 products are free.
-After that, you can upgrade to the Pro Plan for scraping 1,000 products @ $9.
+After that, you can upgrade to the Pro Plan to scrape 1,000 products for $9.

 ### ❓ How Are You Different from Your Competitors?